How Bad Do Bee Stings Hurt?

 We do, however, recommend that you consult your doctor or physician about treatment and prevention.
 This especially goes for people who seem to have a moderate to severe reaction each time.

 A severe reaction to a bee sting is also referred to as anaphylactic shock.
-Anaphylactic shock is a life-threatening condition which requires immediate medical attention.
+Anaphylactic shock is a life-threatening condition that requires immediate medical attention.
 Symptoms include:

 - Severe skin reactions, such as hives, itching, with flushed or pale skin.